Ms Y: Case details

 On 28 March 2014 a foreign national, with limited English arrived in Ireland.
 She said she had been raped in her home country.
 She discovered she was pregnant on 4 April, when she arrived in Ireland, and she sought an abortion.

 On 1 July 2014, she attempted to travel to the UK via ferry, but was arrested upon arrival for illegally entering the UK.

 She said that she felt suicidal, and the two psychiatrists on the panel decreed that she indeed was suicidal but that her pregnancy had proceeded to the point of viability, so that she could not access lawful abortion under the Protection of Life During Pregnancy Act 2013.
 She then went on hunger strike.
 The HSE obtained a High Court order to hydrate her.
 The baby was delivered via caesarian section at 25 weeks gestation over the weekend of 2/3 August 2014.

 This was the first case under Ireland's recently enacted law, the Protection of Life During Pregnancy Act 2013.

 Reaction

 Investigation

-The case was being investigated by the HSE.
+The case was being investigated by the Health Service Executive.
 Ms Y was too ill to be interviewed by the HSE.
 However a draft version was prepared and leaked to the media in September 2014.
 She initiated court action against the HSE to stop the inquiry, and the case was settled out of court with the HSE quashing the report.